strangerstudios/pmpro-state-dropdowns/readme.txt

 Not all countries may be fully supported regarding the State/Province list.
 If you find a fault with your country's State/Province list, please post it in the GitHub issue tracker here: https://github.com/strangerstudios/pmpro-state-dropdowns/issues

 == Changelog ==
+= 0.4 - 2023-08-18 =
+* ENHANCEMENT: Reworked the state dropdown logic to be more efficient and easier to maintain. (@JarrydLong)
+* ENHANCEMENT: Added improved error handling on the empty fields when required to highlight error fields. (@dparker1005)

 = 0.3 - 2021-02-12 =
 * BUG FIX: Fixed a warning where $order variable wasn't present in certain cases like the profile page.
 * BUG FIX/ENHANCEMENT: Fixed Italy state codes from numeric to 2 Letter ISO codes. @mircobabini